LeapYeet/Meshtastic-Firmware-Friend-Finder-Edition/README.md

 Please be aware that this entire project is a **work in progress**.

--   **Source Code**: The source code is avalible [**HERE**](https://github.com/LeapYeet/firmware).
-The module files are at src -> modules -> FriendFinderModule.cpp.
+-   **Source Code**: The source code is available [**HERE**](https://github.com/LeapYeet/firmware).
+The module files are at `src/modules/FriendFinderModule.cpp`.
 -   **End Goal**: The ultimate goal is to refine this module and merge it with the official Meshtastic firmware repository so everyone can benefit from it.
--   **Testing Needed**: Before an official merge is possible, extensive testing is required across different devices, hardware configurations, and LoRa settings.
+-   **Testing Needed**: Before an official merge is possible, extensive testing is required.
 Community feedback and testing are highly encouraged!
+-   **Community Support**: Special thanks to contributor **Nullvoid3771** for testing and confirming support for the LilyGo T-LoRa T3-S3 V1.
+The project owner is willing to investigate pin definitions and create new web flasher builds for other devices upon request.
+Please open an issue on GitHub to start the process.

 ---